Housing

 Harvard University Housing

-Harvard University housing (HUH) includes apartments available to full-time Harvard graduate students, scholars, and faculty.
+Harvard University housing (HUH) includes apartments available to full-time Harvard graduate students, some scholars who are employed by the University, and faculty.
 The apartments are conveniently close to Harvard's Cambridge, Allston, and Longwood Medical Area campuses.
 To apply, visit Harvard University Housing.

 Renting an Apartment